Tulsi Gabbard Says CNN Did Not Explain Why She Is Excluded From Upcoming Town Hall

 — Paul Steinhauser (@steinhauserNH1) January 28, 2020

-It’s not the first high-profile feud that Gabbard has been in during her presidential run or political career.
-She recently sued Hillary Clinton for the former Secretary of State’s implication that she is a Russian asset being groomed for a third-party run.
-Before the lawsuit, Gabbard was vocal about her opposition to Clinton’s foreign policy legacy and belief that she is a neoconservative.
+It’s not the first high-profile feud for Gabbard during her presidential run or political career.
+She recently sued Hillary Clinton for the former Secretary of State’s implication that she is an asset Russia is grooming for a third-party run.
+Before the lawsuit, Gabbard was vocal about her opposition to Clinton’s foreign policy legacy and belief that Clinton is a neoconservative.

 Back in 2016, Gabbard stepped down from her position on the Democratic National Committee (DNC) after what she perceived as bias against Sanders.
 The decision has pushed some to claim that many of the attacks on Gabbard from Clinton and DNC allies are due to her decision to buck the party.